aclink88/miamiEconRecovery/README.md

     especially when no revenue is earned, or businesses are shut.
-Being able to run a business through an online channel or platform appeared to be beneficial as it enabled businesses to continue running their businesses and earn revenue.
+Being able to run a business through an online channel or platform appeared to be beneficial as it enabled businesses to continue running their businesses and earn revenue.<br>

 b)  Since the outbreak of the pandemic, various events and activities
     were restricted across the State.
 Majority of the businesses that